 CPAWS has given BC Girl Guides permission to use this educational content from their Southern Alberta's Education Resources for the Eco Pak Challenge.
-Please visit their website at https://cpaws-southernalberta.org/wp-content/uploads/2018/06/5min_Fieldtrips.pdf
+Please visit their website at http://cpaws-southernalberta.org/upload/5min\Fieldtrips.pdf to access the original content.

 - Instruct students to stand or sit in a circle, showing their Who Am I? signs.
 You should also be part of the circle.
 Tell students that you will be playing the role of the sun, the ultimate source of life for all things (as befits your role as teacher!).
 Pass the ball of string to the tree, and say "I am passing the ball to the tree, because it needs me to survive.
 I give energy to the tree." - 2.
 Tell students that they can pass the ball to another ecosystem element in the circle only if it needs you in order to survive, or if you need it in order to survive".
 For example, the squirrel could pass the ball to the tree (which it needs to survive) or to the owl (which needs it to survive). - 3.
 Make sure that each exchange is justified by each student as they pass the ball, and that the whole group understands and agrees with the rationale that is given.
 Challenge students to establish connections with everyone in the circle, so that no organisms are left out.
-(Note: you might find it useful to have students rehearse this by having them point to ecosystem elements they need to survive or that paed them to euryive.
+(Note: you might find it useful to have students rehearse this by having them point to ecosystem elements they need to survive or that need them to survive before the ball of or that need them to survive - before the ball of string is passed).

-- signs from Who am I? activity, included in Appendix D. - two balls of at least 100m of twine or very thin rope or that need them to survive - before the ball of string is passed).
+- signs from Who am I? activity, included in Appendix D. - two balls of at least 100m of twine or very thin rope